jkctech/Magnet2Deluge/README.md

 ## Usage

 ### Direct Click (Enabled by default)
-- Simply click any magnet link on any webpage
+- Simply click any magnet or torrent link on any webpage
 - The extension will automatically send it to Deluge
 - A colored modal will appear showing the result:
   - **Green**: Successfully added to Deluge